azjz92/StrainGenius/README.md

 ## Introduction

-This ML Kit Quickstart app demonstrates how to use and integrate various vision based ML Kit features into your app.
+This is a modified ML Kit Quickstart app we will only be using the text recognition app, this is a W.I.P.
+Select the Kotlin>CameraXlivepreviewActivity> then " strain recognition" option in the spinner menu to get started.
+We will be able to scan any strain in the leafly database and then get the information of said strain (mainly reviews and ratings right now) before furthur features are added.

 ## Feature List